JEGADEESH07/LU-Decomposition/README.md

-'''Program to solve a matrix using LU decomposition.
+# Program to solve a matrix using LU decomposition.
-Developed by:
+# Developed by: JEGADEESH S
-RegisterNumber:
+# RegisterNumber: 22004355
-'''

 # To print X matrix (solution to the equations)
 import numpy as np
 from scipy.linalg import lu_factor,lu_solve